What is A Digital Marketing Strategy?

 The use of videos for marketing is a trend which recently has gained a lot of popularity.
 The reason being consumers found videos more engaging than text.
 As business you can take advantage of this opportunity by creating explainer videos to show case your latest products.
 You can maximize the Call to Action (CTA) feature to request prospective customers to visit your site for detailed information or purchase of your product.
 It’s also easier to share videos via social media thus increasing your brand awareness.

-Digital Marketing Strategy Guide:
+Digital Marketing Strategy Plan:

 Blueprint of the Actions